The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 But what exactly was the Roman Republic?
 How did it differ from the Roman Empire?
 And how did it ultimately collapse?

-Founded in the late sixth century BC, after the expulsion of Rome’s monarchy, the Roman Republic endured for more than 500 years, presiding over Rome’s growth from a small, insignificant Latin township to one of the most expansive empires of the ancient world.
+Founded after the expulsion of Rome’s monarchy in the late sixth century BC, the Roman Republic endured for more than 500 years, presiding over Rome’s growth from an insignificant Latin township to one of the most expansive empires of the ancient world.

 Our word republic comes from the Latin res publica, which means “public thing” or “public matter”.
 Politically, the Roman Republic combined elements of each previous form of government.